helmicodes/vite_hotwire/README.md

 # vite_hotwire

-Vite template with Stimulus and Hotwire installed.
+Vite template with Stimulus and Turbo installed.